 And Japanese media giant LINE’s payments arm reviewed vendors that would take months to complete their integration.
 Instead, they had a timeframe of weeks.
 They used Unit21’s transaction monitoring to reduce false positives by 60% in their first 90 days!

-Using AML Technology to Enhance Your Program: Final Thoughts
+Using AML Technology to Enhance Your Compliance Program: Final Thoughts

 With the volume of fraud and money laundering growing every year, managing